 Taught discretely and applied in all learning

-Each year group cover 6 topics per year with between two or three focus curriculum areas.
+Each year group cover between 3-6 topics per year with between two or three focus curriculum areas.
 All curriculum areas will be covered over the academic year.
 Each focus curriculum area has knowledge, key skills and understanding to be taught and these progress throughout the school.
 These are used to inform planning, assess and track progress.